Faith Formation for Adults

 - POP-UP Sunday School (Fellowship Hall, First Sundays):

-- Gather the first Sunday of the month for POP-UP Sunday school.
+- Gather the first Sunday of the month for POP-UP Sunday School.
 Drop in for an interesting topic or guest speaker.
 Topics will include updates from our mission partners, stories from the history of Second, religion in art, and other important topics facing the modern church.

 Seasonal